 - Elektroniikan laboratorio / Electronics laboratory

-The Biological Physics group (about 30 members) at the Department of Physics, University of Helsinki has openings for 3-4 summer job positions.
-The summer job projects to be done in the team will be based on computer simulations and theory associated with molecular biophysics.
-The main topics focus on understanding how membrane proteins and receptors are modulated by lipids, and how the given cellular signaling is related to emergence of conditions such as cancer and neurological diseases.
-Lipids and their interplay with proteins, carbohydrates, and DNA is also key to unlock a variety of further health issues such as type 2 diabetes and cardiovascular disease, thus these phenomena are also strongly present in the group's project portfolio.
+The Biological Physics group (about 25 members) at the Department of Physics, University of Helsinki has openings for 3-4 new summer job positions (in addition to positions of research assistants who are already working in our group).
+The summer job projects will be based on computer simulations and theory associated with molecular biophysics.
+The main topics focus on unveiling how membrane proteins and receptors are modulated by lipids, signaling molecules, and drugs, and how impaired cellular signaling is related to emergence of disorders such as cancer, neurological diseases, type 2 diabetes, and cardiovascular diseases.
 The simulations shedding light on these issues combine a variety of approaches starting from quantum-mechanical calculations and extending to classical atomistic simulations and coarse-grained molecular-level considerations.
-All large-scale projects are coupled to collaborations with experiments in, e.g., biomedicine, cell biology, pharmacology, and structural biology.
+All large-scale projects are coupled to collaborations with experimental groups in, e.g., biomedicine, cell biology, pharmacology, and structural biology.

-The group is a member of the Center of Excellence in Biomembrane Research (Academy of Finland) and hosts a number of major grants such as the ERC Advanced Grant (European Research Council).
-The group publishes annually > 50 articles in leading journals of the field.
-The group's work is coupled to the life science research done in the Helsinki Life Science Center, and the group collaborates with > 30 experimental teams world wide.
+The group is a member of the Center of Excellence in Biomembrane Research (Academy of Finland) and has an excellent track record in raising external funding (for instance, European Research Council, Human Frontier Science Program, Academy of Finland, Cancer Foundation, Sigrid Juselius Foundation, etc.).
+The key results of the group are published in in leading journals of the field (Science, Nature Methods, Nature Communications, etc.).
+The group's work is coupled to the life science research done in the Helsinki Life Science Center, and the group collaborates with > 30 experimental teams world-wide.

-The positions are intended primarily for undergraduate students of the University of Helsinki, who wish to continue their studies to the MSc level.
-Later, quite many of our MSc thesis workers also wish to carry on for a PhD degree.
-Students from other universities such as Aalto University are also encouraged to apply.
+The summer job positions are intended primarily for undergraduate students of the University of Helsinki, who wish to continue their studies to the MSc level.
+Later, quite many of our MSc thesis workers also wish to carry on to a PhD degree.
+Students from other universities such as Aalto University are also very welcome.
 The choice of the summer job candidates will be based on excellence/skills and motivation.
 Experience in programming and/or simulations (either on previous courses or in practical work) is considered an asset.

 Those interested are requested to apply via the Department of Physics summer job application system.
 Include a brief statement of research interests and motivation, CV, and an excerpt from the study rolls.

-Questions can be directed to Prof. Ilpo Vattulainen (ilpo.vattulainen[a]helsinki.fi).
-For further information of the team, please see the web links prolipids.helsinki.fi and https://www.helsinki.fi/en/researchgroups/biophysics.
+If you have any questions, please contact the director of the group, Prof. Ilpo Vattulainen (ilpo.vattulainen[at]helsinki.fi).
+For further information of the team, please see the group's web site: https://www.helsinki.fi/en/researchgroups/biophysics

 Computational Materials and Nanophysics

 The Materials physics simulation groups at the Department of Physics, University of Helsinki have openings for 2-4 summer student positions in the field of atom-level classical molecular dynamics, kinetic Monte Carlo and/or quantum mechanical modelling of e.g. radiation-matter interactions, surface and mechanical properties.
-The work is to be done in the large (more than 30 members) and very active (more than 40 international refereed publications annually) closely collaborating materials physics simulations groups of Prof. Kai Nordlund, Docents Antti Kuronen (http://beam.acclab.helsinki.fi/sim) and Flyura Djurabekova.
+The work is to be done in the large (more than 30 members) and very active (more than 40 international refereed publications annually) closely collaborating materials physics simulations groups of Profs.
+Kai Nordlund and Flyura Djurabekova and Docent Antti Kuronen (http://beam.acclab.helsinki.fi/sim).
 In addition to carrying out active independent research, the groups have a broad range of international contacts with leading ion beam, fusion research, and accelerator technology groups around the world, including the Big Science research activities at CERN, ITER and FAIR.

 The positions are intended primarily for undergraduate students of the Department of Physics of the University of Helsinki, who have an interesting in continuing research in materials physics at least to the MSc and possibly the PhD level.